corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 ### Pre-requisites

-In order to use `MultiRPCClient` functionality from a custom application, it is necessary to include the following
+In order to use `MultiRPCClient` functionality from a custom JVM application, it is necessary to include the following
 dependencies:

 ```groovy